horros/agavi2/README.md

 ## Purpose

-Agavi is a *powerful, scalable PHP5 application framework* that follows the MVC paradigm.
+Agavi is a *powerful, scalable PHP 7 application framework* that follows the MVC paradigm.
 It enables developers to write clean, maintainable and extensible code.
 Agavi puts choice and freedom over limiting conventions, and focuses on sustained quality rather than short-sighted decisions.